Wage Theft in Los Angeles

 Date: 2014

-Vital Condition: Basic Needs for Health and Safety, Humane Housing, Meaningful Work and Wealth
+Vital Condition: Meaningful Work and Wealth

-Affected Population: Black, Indigenous, and People of Color, People Living in Poverty
+Affected Population: People Living in Poverty

-Research Methods: Literature review, Focus Groups
+Research Methods: Literature Review, Focus Groups

 Community Types: urban